gingerbeardman/gingerbeardman.github.io/_posts/2021-07-30-playdate-1-bit-illustration-postmortem.md

 My tool of choice on System 7 is Deneba artWORKS because it supports multiple layers, a ton of external tools (plugins), and has a good workflow for vector and pixels.
 Plus, I use it on iPad Pro with Apple Pencil which makes the whole experience an absolute pleasure.

+I've received lack of support from some established Macintosh artists due to my use of modern technology and drawing techniques.
+Hopefully this post will help with that.

 ![](/images/playdate-pre-2x.png)

 ### Body